-- (1) Air traffic control clearances shall be based solely on the requirements for providing air traffic control service - (2) Operation subject to clearance: - (a) An air traffic control clearance shall be obtained prior to operating a controlled flight, or a portion of a flight as a controlled flight.
+(1) An air traffic control clearance shall be obtained prior to operating a controlled flight, or a portion of a flight as a controlled flight.
 Such clearance shall be requested through the submission of a flight plan to an air traffic control unit.

-Note 1 - A flight plan may cover only part of a flight, as necessary, to describe that portion of the flight or those manoeuvres which are subject to air traffic control.
+Note 1 - a flight plan may cover only part of a flight, as necessary, to describe that portion of the flight or those manoeuvres which are subject to air traffic control.
 A clearance may cover only part of a current flight plan, as indicated in a clearance limit or by reference to specific manoeuvres such as taxiing, landing or taking off.

-Note 2 - If an air traffic control clearance is not satisfactory to a pilot-in-command of an aircraft, the pilot-in- command may request and, if practicable, will be issued an amended clearance.
+Note 2 - if an air traffic control clearance is not satisfactory to a pilot-in-command of an aircraft, the pilot-in-command may request and, if practicable, will be issued an amended clearance.

-- (b) Whenever an aircraft has requested a clearance involving priority, a report explaining the necessity for such priority shall be submitted, if requested by the appropriate air traffic control unit. - (c) Potential re-clearance in flight.
+- (2) Whenever an aircraft has requested a clearance involving priority, a report explaining the necessity for such priority shall be submitted, if requested by the appropriate air traffic control unit. - (3) Potential re-clearance in flight.
 If, prior to departure it is anticipated that depending on fuel endurance and subject to re-clearance in flight, a decision may be taken to proceed to a revised destination aerodrome, the appropriate air traffic control units shall be so notified by the insertion in the flight plan of information concerning the revised route (where known) and the revised destination.

-Note - The intent of this provision is to facilitate a re-clearance to a revised destination, normally beyond the filed destination aerodrome.
+Note -the intent of this provision is to facilitate a re-clearance to a revised destination, normally beyond the filed destination aerodrome.

-(d) An aircraft operated on a controlled aerodrome shall not taxi on the maneuvering area without clearance from the aerodrome control tower and shall comply with any instructions given by that unit.
+(4) An aircraft operated on a controlled aerodrome shall not taxi on the maneuvering area without clearance from the aerodrome control tower and shall comply with any instructions given by that unit.